 - Dealt with customer queries and complaints.

-- Handled general housekeeping, ensuring the store was kept clean and tidy at all times.
+- Handled general housekeeping, ensuring the store was always kept clean and tidy.

 - Ordered stock, ensuring maintenance of supplies.